SilverWolf32/diceware/README.md

 > Diceware **automatically connects to the Internet** to fetch a word list unless one is already cached, or a local file is specified on the command line.
 See "Word lists" below for more information.

+## Compilation

+You'll need Swift.
+You can get it from https://swift.org, or by installing Xcode if you're on a Mac.

+Then simply run `make`.
+There are no other dependencies.

 ## Usage

 ```